MrLibya/SalesManagement/README.md

 ```

 ### Installing
-All of it are set and ok , u only need to compile to use it .
+All of it are set and ok , u only need to compile to use it , then put the DataBase ( SalesMangement.db ) in the same folder as the exe file.

 ## Deployment
 In C++ with Qt and Sqlite3